smaurice101/readthedocs/docs/source/examples.rst

        solution documentation on Readthdocs, and auto-commit your solution

        to GitHub.
-   * - Cybersecurity Solution with PrivateGPT Using a MQTT and HiveMQ
+   * - :ref:`Cybersecurity Solution with PrivateGPT, MQTT, HiveMQ`

        This will process cybersecurity data for anomalies,